transmental/foundnone-vrf/README.md

 # Foundnone VRF

 A democratized Verifiable Random Function (VRF) system allowing anyone to request and fulfill entropy requests onchain for rewards.
-It can be used with a single EOA or an external transaction relayer service enabling concurrency and scalability.
+It can be used with a single EOA, an external transaction relayer service, or KMS Wallets for secure and concurrent transaction handling, enabling scalability and competition.
 The requester can provide a callback address to receive the entropy, or it can be retrieved by polling the contract.
 On the fulfillment side, the fulfiller can opt to whitelist specific callback addresses and/or specify a maximum amount of callback gas to prevent spam.

 # Deployed Addresses: